-The guidelines in the succeeding sections shall be implemented by any natural or juridical person involved in the processing of data.
+The guidelines in the succeeding sections shall be implemented by any natural or juridical person involved in the processing of data, which shall also be included in the privacy and security policy of the company.

 Section 26.
-Guidelines for organizational security measures shall include, as may be appropriate:
+Guidelines for organizational security measures shall include: